notsag-dev/confusion-test/README.md

 ```

 ## Use
-To run this test it is mandatory to generate a Github token.
+To run this test you will need a Github token.
 Generate it [here](https://github.com/settings/tokens).

 Example for one account:
 ```